lindoran/HBKD-81/README.md

    said.
 I am an armature, there may be mistakes but my boards worked right out of the box.  additionally i do have experience in home brew and hobby computers electronics (formal trade school training) and I try to test everything out.
- - No BOM as of yet, but that hopefully completed by the end of the week.  some details of what I ordered so far are on the hack a day.  (actually updating the repo on my lunch break at work!)
+ - <strike>No BOM as of yet, but that hopefully completed by the end of the week.  some details of what I ordered so far are on the hack a day.  (actually updating the repo on my lunch break at work!)</strike
+ - BOM is updated and in Gerber's directory
  - designs are all copyright David Collins 2023

 Sponsorship: